QualityPre/PortfolioProper/README.md

 ### Things I would like to add

---selecting primary colour on site
+- selecting primary colour on site
--- changes for larger screens
+- changes for larger screens